The Best Example You Will Find On The Value Of Storytelling

 The experiment proves that we, as human beings, are drawn to and connect with stories.
 We feel stories.
 Data and statistics, on the other hand?
 Not so much.

 In Michele’s presentation “The Art of Effective Storytelling,” she mentions that humans are not hardwired to understand logic and remember facts for long.
-But we understand and remember stories.
+Sure, statistics can prove your point, but as consumers, we understand and remember stories.

 What does this mean for marketers and businesses?

 If you want to stand out from the noise in today’s attention-starved world, here is what NOT to do in your content marketing efforts.

 Data overload is a real thing.
 When you bombard your audience with numbers and stats, you risk losing their attention – and potentially their interest.
 So, it’s important to make your data easily digestible.
 Break it down into bite-sized, relatable pieces.